 Responsibility for your children on Family Adventures

 You must have valid travel insurance.
-You will need to confirm to your Tour Leader that you are covered by a travel insurance policy at the start of the tour.
-For this reason your original insurance policy must be carried with you on tour.
+You will need to confirm to your Tour Leader that you are covered by a travel insurance policy at the start of the trip.
+For this reason your original insurance policy must be carried with you on trip.
 If you have arranged your own insurance please ensure that your documentation shows you as the named policyholder and that the cover is valid for the entire period of travel.
 It must also indicate that you have cover for (at least) Medical Expenses and Emergency Repatriation in the event of illness or injury.
 Please ensure that a 24 hour contact telephone number for your Insurance Company is written on your documentation in case of an emergency.
 If you are unable to provide this information at the start of the trip you will not be able to continue with us-unless you purchase a suitable Insurance Policy.
-If you have purchased Explore Insurance you should carry the policy document and a copy of your Confirmation Invoice (your proof of purchase) with you.

 Pre-existing medical conditions